 Even having suitable Rf values, and therefore CV values, will not always translate into a good separation unless there is a suitable ΔCV.
 It is important to understand that the larger the ΔCV, the greater the loading for a particular mixture.

 From the data above, we see compound 3 has suitable Rf values of 0.15 and 0.32 in 10% and 20% ethyl acetate, respectively.
 Though the Rf values convert to CV values of 6.5 and 3.13, we need to look at how well separated compound 3 (our target in this case) is from compounds 2 and 4.
 What we see from the table above is at 10% ethyl acetate, compound 3 has a ΔCV of 3.90 vs. compound 2 and ΔCV 10.83 vs. compound 4.
-In 20% ethyl acetate however, the ΔCV values are much smaller (1.04 and 1.42, respectively) which does limit our loading capacity, refer to the flash loading table in the link (page 27).
+In 20% ethyl acetate however, the ΔCV values are much smaller (1.04 and 1.42, respectively) which does limit our loading capacity.
 Loading is based on the smaller of the ΔCV values.
-The table tells us that with a ΔCV of 3.9 we should be able to load between 100 and 500 mg on a 10g silica cartridge but with a ΔCV of 1.04, we are limited to less than a 100 mg load.
+With a ΔCV of 3.9, we should be able to load between 100 and 500 mg on a 10g silica cartridge but with a ΔCV of 1.04, we are limited to less than a 100 mg load.

 In the chromatograms below, isocratic flash runs with 10% and 20% ethyl acetate with a 100 mg loading confirms the load predictions based on ΔCV to be accurate.
 In 20% ethyl acetate we have poor separation between all of the peaks while in 10% we achieve a complete separation, especially for peak 3.